-Tai Seng MRT station has two exits at ground level (A and B), of which only Exit A offers barrier-free accessibility for the the disabled.
+Tai Seng MRT station has two exits at ground level (A and B) and an underground Exit C to 18 Tai Seng, of which only Exit A offers barrier-free accessibility for the disabled.

 |A||Yes||Upper Paya Lebar Road||Asiawide Industrial Building, D’Lithium, Irvine Industrial Building, Kapo Factory Building, Leong Huat Building, LHK 2 Building, Sulisam Building, Tai Seng Point, Tat Wan Building, The Commerze@Irving, Trivex|